 - If payment has not been received 30 days after invoice a reminder will be sent asking for payment within 7 days with a notice of further (unspecified) action to recover the debt. - If payment is not forthcoming, a further reminder will be sent.
-If the debt is over £1500, a notice will be issued advising that the matter will be put into the hands of the nominated Solicitor if payment is not received within the next 7 days. - If payment is still not forthcoming, for debts over £1500 the nominated Solicitor will be asked to pursue the debt and the debtor will be notified accordingly. - Debts of £1500 and less will be pursued without reference to the nominated Solicitor and will be reported on at Finance Committee meetings where Trustees will decide on action to be taken.
+If the debt is over £1500, a notice will be issued advising that legal action will follow if payment is not received within the next 7 days. - If payment is still not forthcoming and the debt is over £1500, the Headteacher will use their discretion as to whether to pursue the debt and whether to engage a solicitor to assist in this process. - Debts of £1500 and less will be pursued and will be reported on at Finance Committee meetings where Trustees will decide on action to be taken.